-We were staying at Holiday Inn Manchester City Centre which was about 5 mins away.
-This was our first time at this venue so we weren’t sure what parking was like.
+We were staying at Holiday Inn Manchester City Centre which is about five minutes away.
+This was our first time at this venue so we weren’t sure about parking.
 The hotel staff offered to book us a taxi, but we decided to take our car instead.

-As we approached the venue we could clearly see a steward standing at the carpark entrance.
+As we approached the venue we could clearly see a steward standing at the car park entrance.
 We explained we had a blue badge and he advised us to drive through at a cost of £7.
 We should have known it was too good to be true.

 The venue’s website does not mention anything about a parking fee, which is very annoying and misleading.
-It would be very helpful if they could mention on the website that blue badge holders can use the car park but that it will cost.
+It would be helpful if they could mention on the website that blue badge holders can use the car park but that it will cost.
 Not everyone carries cash on them nowadays so having this noted on the website will prevent a lot of confusion.

 Booking Accessible Tickets

 Most O2 venues don’t even require you to call an accessible ticket line.
 It’s just a case of simply booking one standard ticket online and then emailing the venue with your access requirements, access card/proof of disability and request for a free PA/carer ticket.
 It’s so quick and easy.

 I sent this off quickly, but a week later I still hadn’t received a reply so I emailed again.
 After the second email, someone from the venue replied that my request had been received and that my tickets would be sent out soon.

 Arrival at O2 Apollo Manchester

-As I mentioned earlier we parked about a 2-minute walk from the venue on Marshall street.
+As I mentioned earlier we parked about a two-minute walk from the venue on Marshall street.
 It was double yellow lines, so we made sure to display our blue badge as well as the clock showing our arrival time.

 A steward saw us straight away and came over to us.
 He explained that there is an accessible side entrance which he took us around to and waited for another steward to open the doors.

 Venue Accessibility & Viewing Area

 It was great to be at the front and so close to the stage to see Ray, but I do have a negative.
 Wheelchair users are positioned in the front row with carers/companions seated behind.
-I really don’t like this set up at all.
+I really don’t like this set-up at all.

 One of the things I love about going to gigs is enjoying the music and experience with the people I’m with and being able to fully interact with them.
 I didn’t have the opportunity to experience this at O2 Apollo Manchester.

 The steward escorting us to our seats was really nice and was within sight the entire night.
-Although he didn’t explain where the accessible toilets where when showing us to our seats, so at the end of the gig we asked where it was.
+Although he didn’t explain where the accessible toilets were when showing us to our seats, so at the end of the gig we asked where it was.

 This was my first time seeing Ray LaMontagne live and Allan’s third.
-Allan has been a big fan of Ray for many years so when we saw that he was coming back to the UK after 8 years away, he was adamant he wanted to go to as many of his shows as possible.
+Allan has been a big fan of Ray for many years so when we saw that he was coming back to the UK after eight years away, he was adamant he wanted to go to as many of his shows as possible.
 So we ended up booking tickets for Glasgow and Manchester.
 What can I say?
 We are dedicated!

 If you haven’t heard of Ray LaMontagne he is a singer-songwriter from America.
 His most well-known songs are Trouble, Burn and Jolene, but really there is way too many to list.
 As well as being a fantastic singer-songwriter with the most dreamy vocals, Ray also plays guitar, piano and harmonica beautifully.

 Ray opened the show with a slow number, which some would believe to be unusual for an opening track, but for Ray and his fans, this was a perfect choice.

 The show closed with ‘Wouldn’t it make a lovely photograph’ which the crowd loved.
-The photo above was the only photo we took of Ray the entire night and it was taken at the end of the show, so it did infact make a lovely photograph.
+The photo above was the only photo we took of Ray the entire night and it was taken at the end of the show, so it did in fact make a lovely photograph.